Repmak/sentenCPP/README.md

 ## Overview

-SentenCPP is a C++20 library designed to replicate the ease of use of Python's `sentence-transformers`.
+SentenCPP is a C++20 library designed to replicate the ease of use of the Python library `sentence-transformers`.
 It provides an end-to-end pipeline from raw text tokenization to vector embeddings optimised for low-latency production environments where applications would otherwise be bottlenecked by Python's interpreter.

 ## Get Started